drjoschua/nr-litteratur/UU-ASS.md

 They found that no significant difference between field and lab-based testing in situations where circumstances were favorable, at the same time as some differences occurred in cases were circumstances were not favorable.
 They advise to conduct usability testing as close as possible to the real life situation.
 [__Miao et al. (2016)__](#miao-et-al-2016-contrasting-usability-evaluation-methods-with-blind-users) conduct usability tests with blind and visually impaired participants testing local vs synchronous testing and tactile paper prototyping v computer-based prototyping.
-They found that local synchronous remote testing gave comparable number of usability problems, reduced completion time for blind participants but not fopr the visually impaired and sighted, and that blind and visually imapired participants prefer the local test.
+They found that local synchronous remote testing gave comparable number of usability problems, reduced completion time for blind participants but not for the visually impaired and sighted, and that blind and visually impaired participants prefer the local test.
 They list problems related to the synchronous remote testing, and give recommendations on how to overcome them.
 [__Bai et al. (2016b)__](#bai-et-al-2016b-a-cost-benefit-evaluation-of-accessibility-testing-in-agile-software-development) analyzed accessibility methods with respect to resources and knowledge requirements in terms of a cost-benefit analysis.
 Moreover, they described the inclusion of testing methods into an agile process by using an agile accessibility spiral.
 Research by [__Bai et al. (2016a)__](#bai-et-al-2016a-evaluation-of-accessibility-testing-methods-which-methods-uncover-what-type-of-problems) support the hypothesis that a combination of multiple assessment methods covers a wide range of critical and confusing accessibility issues.